IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 6. Supply a unique and memorable **Virtual data center name** for your environment, such as ```se-l3-shared```.

 7. Set the **Resource Group** to ```Enablement-L3```.
 This determines how resources are organized within your IBM Cloud account.
 Resource Groups cannot be changed for a service instance once it has been deployed.
-Note that if you are replicating these steps using your personal IBM Cloud account, you will likely see different Resource Groups available than the ones shown here.
+You will **not** be able to set this value in the ITZ environment.
+If you are replicating these steps using your personal IBM Cloud account, you will likely see different Resource Groups available than the ones shown here.

 #
 # Deployment Topology